 Info for Parents

-Students who attend RMCC to obtain their undergraduate degree are typically enrolled through the Regular Office Training Plan (ROTP).
+Students who attend RMC to obtain their undergraduate degree are typically enrolled through the Regular Office Training Plan (ROTP).
 Successful applicants begin their careers in the Canadian Forces as an Officer Cadet, where the Department of National Defence pays the costs for tuition, uniforms, books, instruments and other essential fees.

 In addition to a paid education, an Officer Cadet receives an annual salary, less deductions for income tax, pension plan and room & meals, and also receives benefits such as medical, dental, and vacation.